 Sleep tracking has been pretty good and I've used it against the Charge 2 – which has been pretty accurate – and the FitSleep device.
 On the whole, Flex 2 has matched up well with the Charge 2 and only a few wake-up times have been off.
 It also synced up with how much time I spent sleeping.

+As you'll see from the screenshots below, it's a case of the Flex 2 being in the ballpark as opposed to being on the money.
+The workout duration is a few minutes off and calorie is roughly the same as the TomTom Spark 3 running watch we tested it against.
 Unlike the Charge 2, there's no heart rate monitor or ConnectedGPS, which means you won't get running distances even if you take your phone along for the ride.

 Fitbit Flex 2: Swimming